Idnan/bash-guide/README.md

 Allows the current logged user to change his password

 ### d. `quota`
 Shows what your disk quota is
-Syntax:
 ```bash
 quota -v
 ```